 In July 2016, MTV Networks and the Foundation worked out a debt repayment schedule in which the Foundation agreed to pay down a portion of the prior year's liability over four years beginning with the year ended September 30, 2016.
 In addition, in July 2016, MTV Networks agreed to write off and forgive an amount of \$74,597 of the debt each year for four years beginning with the year ended September 30, 2016.
-The reduction in the amount due to MTV Networks is reported as part of contributions and grants in the accompanying statements of activities for the years ended September 30, 2019 and 2018.
+The reduction in the amount due to MTV Networks is reported as part of contributions and grants in the accompanying statements of activities for the three-month period ended December 31, 2019 and the year ended September 30, 2019.

-In transactions not related to MTV Networks, donated services from the Foundation's third party accounting provider were \$30,000 and \$25,000 for the fiscal years ended September 30, 2019 and 2018, respectively.
+In transactions not related to MTV Networks, donated services from the Foundation's third-party accounting provider were \$11,520 and \$30,000 for the three-month period ended December 31, 2019 and the year ended September 30, 2019, respectively.